 JUDS 0820.
 God and Poetry.

-Throughout recorded history, poetry has expressed a variety of religious experiences.
-In this seminar we will read selections from biblical psalms, the biblical book of Job, and contemporary Christian and Jewish poetry, and explore how the language of poetry can serve as a means to convey the nature of relations between humanity and God.
-We will also seek to understand the underlying universal human psychological experiences reflected in the poems and how religiosity provides a framework for people to deal with those experiences.
-In our discussion of the contemporary Christian and Jewish poems, we will seek to understand the attempt of the poet to write about religious experience in a secular age.
-Students with a variety of cultural backgrounds and religious orientations (believers, agnostics, and atheists) are welcome.
-Enrollment limited to 20.
+In this seminar we will read selections from the biblical books of Psalms and Job and contemporary Jewish and Christian poetry, exploring how the language of poetry can serve as a means to convey the nature of relations between humanity and the divine.
+We will also discuss the underlying universal human psychological experiences reflected in the poems and how religiosity provides a framework for people to deal with those experiences.
+In our discussion of the contemporary Jewish and Christian poems, we will seek to understand the attempt of the poet to write about religious experience in a secular age.
+WRIT

 JUDS 0830.
 The Bible as Literature.